sinisacoh/wfbase/website/source/index_template.rst

   pip install wfbase --upgrade

+To learn about using WfBase take a look at the :ref:`list of examples <examples>` as well as the :ref:`detailed technical description <usage>` of all WfBase functionalities.

 Start guide
 -----------

-To learn about using WfBase take a look at the :ref:`list of examples <examples>` as well as the :ref:`detailed technical description <usage>` of all WfBase functionalities.

-Below is a quick start guide to using the WfBase package.
+Here is a quick start guide to using the WfBase package.

 Accessing database
 ~~~~~~~~~~~~~~~~~~